e-zk/cpass/README.md

 		find <string>		find a password containing <string>
 		open <user@site>	open bookmark

-In cpass, _bookmarks_ are essentially account entries.
-Bookmarks consist of: a username, a site URL, and the length of the password.
+In cpass, _bookmarks_ are account entries.
+A bookmark consists of: a username, a site URL, and the length of the password.
 Bookmarks are listed in the following format:

 	person@www.google.com (18)
 	└┬───┘ └┬───────────┘  ├┘